Egermiedema/nQubitSimulator/docs/system_requirements.md

   measurement, simulator).
 - The code shall follow PEP 8 conventions.
 - Functions and classes shall be documented using docstrings.
+- The system shall contain no bugs.
+- The system shall be able to run up to 2 qubit gates within a timespan of 2 seconds.

 ---